teoPalomino/budget-lens-backend/README.md

  Whenever the database models are updated or a new Django Model class is created, you need to run `python manage.py makemigrations` and then `python manage.py migrate`. the _makemigrations_ checks for migrations and the _migrate_ makes the migrations and updates the database.

  ## Adding new Python Packages
- Follow the steps below to and new python packages
+ Follow the steps below to add new python packages:
- 1. Open the virtual environment
+ 1. Open the virtual environment by activating it.
  2. Install the new python package using `pip install <python-package>`.
  3. Update the requirements.txt file with the command `pip freeze > requirements.txt`